How To Fix iPad Black Screen? 8 Tested Ways Are Here!

 Step 3: Downloading Firmware and Fix

 The iPadOS firmware will be downloaded after that.
 Following the download, the tool begins to verify the iPadOS firmware.
 When the iPadOS firmware is confirmed, you'll see this screen.
-To begin fixing your iPad and getting your iPadOS device to perform normally again, click "Fix Now."
+To begin fixing your iPad and getting your iPadOS device to perform normally again, click "Repair Now."
 Your iPadOS device will be successfully repaired in a matter of minutes.

 Method 8: Contact Apple Support Team